Meet Our Team

 Nursing geriatric patients back to health is one of Lori’s favorite parts of her job.
 She’s also passionate about surgery and anesthesia, and feels extremely gratified when she and the team can reach a successful outcome with these techniques.

-Lori and her husband Patrick live with their young daughter, Payton, and a beagle named River.
+Lori and her husband Patrick live with their teen daughter, Payton, and their new puppy Eleven (Levee).
 When she has a spare moment between work and family life, you can find them all on Oneida Lake, boating, fishing or swimming.
 Lori is also a former member of the Syracuse Scottish Pipe Band, in which she played the snare drum.
-Payton has taken up trumpet, and will hopefully follow in her musical footsteps.
+Payton is an avid trumpet player and seems to be following in her musical footsteps.

 Shannon had a special bond with animals ever since she was a little girl, but found herself working in other fields by the time she was out of high school.
 When she realized that she wasn’t truly happy or fulfilled, Shannon decided to take a leap of faith and pursue her longtime dream career: veterinary medicine!
 Now, she is a Licensed Veterinary Technician and couldn’t be happier.